 - Business managers require clear, non-technical information for prioritizing issues and making decisions.
 While marshaling technical resources and interpreting technical results is important, it is essential that all client communications be in plain business language with strategic decision-making in mind.
 Consequently, our team members come from both the business and technical worlds, and effective communication is always a top priority.

 - There is a potential conflict of interest when a single company makes risk improvement recommendations and also carries them out.
-This approach is not likely in the client’s best interest, is generally poor business management practice, and would be difficult to defend before any audit committee.
+That approach is not likely in the client’s best interest, is generally poor business management practice, and would be difficult to defend before any audit committee.
 It can result in unnecessary work, such as costly building retrofits that are not appropriately targeted to reducing the clients’ overall risk profile.
 Basic business principles dictate that firewalls should exist any place where there is a potential significant conflict of interest.

 - Peter was a pioneer in creating risk modeling – he co-founded EQECAT, one of the three major catastrophe modeling firms – and therefore clearly understands the limitations, shortcomings, and strengths of that technology.
 While very progressive when originally created, these models are now frequently misused, giving clients false confidence and misleading results.
 This is especially true for complex industrial and commercial risks and geographically limited property portfolios.
 Using the models properly requires a level of technical expertise that few users have, especially in the insurance industry.
 The optimal approach to understanding the real risk from a client’s point of view is experience-based risk assessment and risk management.
 This process takes the modeling efforts of insurance brokers and engineering companies into account, when they are valid and relevant, but raises the sophistication of the analysis to a much higher level.